 Our products are sold directly to end-users by our sales team and by established sales agents and representatives.
-Various agreements are in place with distributors and outside sales representatives, who are compensated by commissions for certain territories and product lines.
+Various agreements are in place with distributors and outside sales representatives who are compensated by commissions for certain territories and product lines.
 Sales through our in-house team or sales that are not covered by a representative's territory carry no or nominal commissions.
-For the fiscal years ended 2018 and 2017, no distribution partner or customer relationship accounted for more than 10% of total combined company revenue.
+For the fiscal years ended 2019 and 2018, one and no customer relationship accounted for more than 10% of total combined company revenue, respectively.